 All levels of Creative Writing, from first year to graduate workshops; particularly Power of Metaphor; Community Learning; interdisciplinary graduate courses, advanced poetry workshops.
 She will not be accepting graduate students in 2022 or 2023.

-Nancy Holmes has published five collections of poetry, mostly recently Arborophobia (University of Alberta Press, 2022).
-Her last publication, The Flicker Tree: Okanagan Poems (Ronsdale Press, 2012), a collection of poems about the place, people, plants and animals of the Okanagan valley in the southern interior of British Columbia.
+Nancy Holmes has published six collections of poetry, mostly recently Arborophobia (University of Alberta Press, 2022).
+Her last publication, The Flicker Tree: Okanagan Poems (Ronsdale Press, 2012), is a collection of poems about the place, people, plants and animals of the Okanagan valley in the southern interior of British Columbia.
 She is also the editor of Open Wide a Wilderness: Canadian Nature Poems (Wilfrid Laurier University Press, 2009).
 With her colleague Denise Kenney in Interdisciplinary Performance, she worked on several initiatives of the Eco Art Incubator, a large scale research project federally funded by SSHRC (Canada’s Social Science and Humanities Research Council .
 She has just completed work on another SSHRC funded project with research partner Dr. Cameron Cartiere of Emily Carr University of Art + Design called Border Free Bees which harnessed the power of art to raise awareness and to develop initiatives to protect native pollinators, especially bees, in both the lower mainland of British Columbia and the Okanagan.
 Nancy has been both Head of the Department of Creative Studies and the Associate Dean of Research and Graduate Studies in the Faculty of Creative and Critical Studies at UBC.

 Masters of Arts, English and Creative Writing, University of Calgary, 1990; Bachelor of Arts, English Honours, University of Calgary, 1982